bewuethr/advent-of-code/README.md

 Everything in awk, with the odd solution in Perl or Bash and utilities such as grep or `sort`.

 For MD5 hashing, I used [this awk extension](http://git.codu.in/sup/gawk-extensions) written in C.

+### 2017

+Perl for speed, Go to learn.

+Uploads are "polished", but the oldest commit per file is the honest version used to solve the puzzle.